Find a Lender-Approved Local Conveyancer in Bangor

 Ready to buy a new home?
 Find a law firm approved by your lender.

-• 4 Our site is the first site offering you the facility to ensure that your property ownership legalities in Bangor will be conducted by a conveyancer on your bank authorised panel.
+• 2 Our site is the first site offering you the facility to check that your conveyancing in Bangor will be carried out by a conveyancer on your bank authorised panel.

 Transfer

-of semi residence, College Road, LL57 2AP completing on 30/08/2023 at a price of £280,000.
-The legal transfer of property incorporates some of the following tasks: sending conveyancing papers to buyers representatives, taking formal instructions from and updating the seller client, obtaining official copies of the title
+of semi-detached property, Fountain Street, LL57 1DB completing on 17/01/2025 at a price of £123,000.
+The conveyancing process incorporates some of the following tasks: sending conveyancing papers to buyers representatives, obtaining official copies of the title, setting up the completion formalities

 Transfer